datajoint/datajoint-python/docs-parts/existing/1-Virtual-Modules_lang1.rst

   ``create_tables``: if ``True``, ``module.schema`` can be used as the decorator for declaring new classes; if ``False``, such use will raise an error stating that the module is intend only to work with existing tables.

-The function returns the Python module containing classes from the schema object as well as the table classes.
+The function returns the Python module containing classes from the schema object with all the table classes already declared inside it.